verana-labs/verifiable-trust-vpr-spec/spec.md

 This method CAN be executed by:

-- the `vs_operator` of the permission, acting on behalf of `participant.corporation`; or
+- the `vs_operator` of the `Participant` entry, acting on behalf of `participant.corporation`; or
-- any ancestor validator of the permission in the permission tree (from the direct parent up to the root permission).
+- any ancestor validator of the `Participant` entry in the `Participant` tree (from the direct parent up to the root `Participant` entry).
 For an ancestor validator `v`, the method CAN be executed by the `vs_operator` defined in `v`, or by any `operator` authorized by `v.corporation` for this message type.

-This method is intended to be used by external services (such as the Verana indexer) to be notified that a trust resolution must be performed for the `did` registered in the permission.
+This method is intended to be used by external services (such as the Verana indexer) to be notified that a trust resolution must be performed for the `did` registered in the `Participant` entry.
 Typical use cases include:

 - a new [[ref: verifiable service]] has been onboarded and its credentials are now present in the DID Document, so trust can be (re-)evaluated;
-- an issuer has revoked a credential issued to a holder: the issuer (acting as the validator of the corresponding HOLDER permission) notifies the trust resolver to re-evaluate trust for the revoked HOLDER permission;
+- an issuer has revoked a credential issued to a holder: the issuer (acting as the validator of the corresponding HOLDER `Participant` entry) notifies the trust resolver to re-evaluate trust for the revoked HOLDER `Participant` entry;
-- an issuer is no longer operating: a parent issuer grantor or root ecosystem permission triggers a re-evaluation.
+- an issuer is no longer operating: a parent issuer grantor or root ecosystem `Participant` entry triggers a re-evaluation.

 The method does not modify the [[ref: VPR]] state; it only emits an event that off-chain components MAY consume.